Brankale/Nintendo-DS-Lite-colorspace/README.md

 To achieve reproducible and accurate measurements, you must:

 * **Let the screen warm up**:
-  * Warming can take 5–10 minutes, or up to 30 minutes depending on the screen type.
-  * Measuring too early can cause non-reproducible results and does not reflect the true visual experience.
-  * Wait until luminance and chromaticity stabilize and record when stable.
+  * Measuring too early can produce non-reproducible results and will not reflect the true visual experience.
+Leave the screen on and wait for the luminance and chromaticity to stabilize before recording the measurements.
+Depending on the screen type, this process can take anywhere from 5 to 30 minutes.
 * **Remove external light sources**:
   * Avoid sunlight, lamps, and any other external light sources.
 Even small reflections or stray light can affect measurement accuracy.
   * For multiple screens (e.g., NDS family), cover the screens not being measured to prevent light leakage.